benkehoe/aws-lambda-api-event-utils/README.md

 A redirect response can be generated using the `make_redirect()` function, which takes a 3XX status code and a URL to redirect to.

 # `APIErrorResponse`
-The requirement of the handler returing a structured when an error occurs is not particularly Pythonic; instead, we should raise an exception and it should cauase the right thing to happen.
+The requirement of the handler returing a structured value when an error occurs is not particularly Pythonic; instead, we should raise an exception and it should cauase the right thing to happen.
 This functionality is provided by the `APIErrorResponse` exception class.
 An `APIErrorResponse` subclass has a status code, and knows how to create the response to return to API Gateway through the `get_response()` method.